About Joslin | Patient Care | Supporting Joslin

 My laboratory studies the mechanism by which hyperglycemia, diabetes and insulin resistance are causing diabetic retinopathy, nephropathy and cardiovascular diseases.

 Dr. Kissler received his B.Sc. in Biochemistry and his Ph.D. in Immunology from the University of Bristol, UK.
 Following postdoctoral work at the Dana-Farber Cancer Institute in Boston and at the Massachusetts Institute of Technology in Cambridge, MA, Dr. Kissler was appointed to a group leadership at the Rudolf Virchow Center at the University of Wurzburg, Germany, in 2007.
-In April 2012, Dr. Kissler returned to Boston to join the section for Immunobiology at the Joslin Diabetes Center, where his laboratory investigates the function of type 1 diabetes genes.
+In April 2012, Dr. Kissler returned to Boston to join the section for Immunobiology at Joslin Diabetes Center, where his laboratory is studying the autoimmune attack on the pancreas that underlies Type 1 diabetes.

 Originally from Canada, Dr. Kostic did his undergraduate work at the University of Toronto and then received his Ph.D. in the program in Biological and Biomedical Sciences at Harvard Medical School.
 He conducted his postdoctoral work at the Broad Institute.
 His research has earned him several distinctions including a Helen Hay Whitney Fellowship, the Lawrence H. Summers Fellowship, and a spot on the annual Forbes Magazine 30 Under 30 list.